-The next morning we offer the same options for just half a day.
-If you prefer you can also take a leisurely walk in the small town of Longyearbyen and try out the coffee shops and restaurants or check out the local shops.
+The next morning you can just relax or take a leisurely walk in the small town of Longyearbyen.
+Try one of their coffee shops, visit their polar museums, restaurants or check out the local shops.

 Around 16:00 we will board the M/s Freya and start our 8 day Arctic adventure cruise.
 You will find this small ship very comfortable and the crew very friendly.
 The captain and crew are highly experienced and have traveled these arctic waters for many years.

 Because we specialize in exclusive small group travel (14 passengers maximum on the M/S Freya), we have freedom and extra flexibility on our Svalbard expedition that may not be enjoyed with larger groups.
 We can linger as long as we like at wildlife sightings.
 We have time to capture the perfect light while enjoying or photographing the majestic landscapes.
 We will look for calving glaciers and stunning icy landscapes during our expedition.